Josef-Friedrich/mscxyz/README.rst

     -c META_CLEAN, --clean META_CLEAN
                           Clean the meta data fields.
 Possible values: „all“ or „field_one,field_two“.
+    -D, --delete-duplicates
+                          Deletes combined_lyricist if this field is equal to combined_composer.
+Deletes combined_subtitle if this
+                          field is equal tocombined_title.
+Move
+                          combined_subtitle to combimed_title if combined_title
+                          is empty.
     -d SOURCE_FIELDS FORMAT_STRING, --distribute-fields SOURCE_FIELDS FORMAT_STRING
                           Distribute source fields to target fields applying a format string on the source fields.
 It is possible to